- This event has passed.

 And the list can go on and on and on…get what you can afford, then add as you enjoy this relaxing art form.

 Payment due at time of reservation.

-NO Refunds can be issued once you register for Canvas Events.
-A Credit to attend a future class will be issued if Cancellation is made more than 24 Hours before hand.
+NO Refunds A credit to attend a future class will be issued if cancellation is made more than 24 hours before the scheduled event.
+Thank you.